synthlace/gofile-dav/README.md

 ### Serve with write mode enabled

+> [!WARNING]
-**Warning:** The implementation supports most expected write-related features, with the following limitations:
+> The implementation supports most expected write-related features, with the following limitations:
+>

--   MOVE operations for folders (e.g., cut + paste) are not supported
+> -   MOVE operations for folders (e.g., cut + paste) are not supported
--   Seeking during writes is not possible
+> -   Seeking during writes is not possible
--   Append mode is unsupported
+> -   Append mode is unsupported

 **Implemented write features**